To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Although mosque leaders said they had no indication the brothers were planning an attack, they recalled there were signs Tamerlan subscribed to an austere form of Islam.

 On November 16, he interrupted a sermon explaining that Muslims could celebrate traditional American holidays such as Indepence Day or Thanksgiving.

 Tamerlan stood up and argued such celebrations were not permitted in Islam.

 Two months later, on January 18, he became angered again when a preacher paid homage to US civil rights hero Martin Luther King.
 Tamerlan interjected, calling King a "nonbeliever" who was "contaminating people's minds".

 The interruptions were not well received, and on that day in January, fellow worshippers demanded he be quiet or leave.
-He left.

 "He was reacting towards our American Islamic theology," Vali said.